atterdag/conanexiles-server-howto/README.md

 ## Prerequisites
 * A server with sufficient resources for your configuration
-* Debian Jessie amd64 installation
+* Debian Stretch amd64 installation
 * At least 4 GB available free space on /home partition, and 1G on /opt
 * Set up a firewall - I recommend UFW, as it's easy to install, and manage.
 * Install some sort of security policy extension, such as SELinux or AppArmor.
 I prefer SELinux because of its ability to automatically generate new policies.
 But whatever is preferred.